TENNLab-UTK/Conversion-Networks/markdown/06_Time_to_Complements.md

 # Network to convert a time to its complement in all three encodings: V_{time} -> C_{value}, V_{time} -> C_{time} and V_{time} -> C_{train}

+The video for this markdown file is in [https://youtu.be/x5FoeazLcso](https://youtu.be/x5FoeazLcso).

 This is Figure 10 in the paper:

 ![../jpg/figure_10.jpg](../jpg/figure_10.jpg)

-If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](X).
+If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](https://youtu.be/shubU9zfBAA).
 That will get you familiar with RISP, the open-source framework, and how we walk through these networks.

 The main shell script for this network is